bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

     scoped to the lifetime of the request
 - for the reasons above, it is not a complete solution: it would cover _most_ but not all of our use cases
-- server-side solution only - client-side needs to continue to maintain its own very similar logic to determine what UI flows it should show/hide and enable/disable
+- server-side solution only - client code (particularly in Admin Console) needs to continue to maintain its own very duplicate logic to determine what UI flows it should show/hide and enable/disable
-- an endpoint needs to understand what resources are affected, which can be nuanced when dealing with relational data (e.g. saving a vault item may require separate authorization checks for the `Cipher` resource and the `CollectionCipher` relationship).
-However, this is likely to be an issue for all solutions - you need to know how to use the interface properly
+- a server endpoint needs to understand what resources are affected, which can be nuanced when dealing with relational data (e.g. saving a vault item may require separate authorization checks for the `Cipher` resource and the `CollectionCipher` relationship).
+However, this may be an issue for other solutions as well

 ### [OpenFGA](https://openfga.dev)